RxAI-dev/RxNN/docs/research/sparse_query_attention.md

 The results of the study challenge the generally accepted claim that reducing the number of key/value heads (or further reducing from GQA to MQA) in the attention layers leads to greater computational benefits, than reducing the number of query heads.
 This was explained by the fact that the number of key/value heads affects two matrix multiplications in the attention operation, while the query heads only affect one.
-This is completely untrue - it seems that the influence of query heads is crucial for both multiplications, due to the reduction in the dimensionality of the result of the first multiplication.
-Thanks to this, both multiplications are performed in smaller dimensions.
-In traditional GQA and MQA, regardless of the number of key/value heads, both multiplications are performed in full dimensionality, because the result of the first multiplication takes over the dimensions of the query heads.
+This is completely wrong.
+It's the opposite - the influence of query heads is crucial for both operations, because it's reducing the number of matrix multiplications, instead of their dimensionality.

 <img src="https://raw.githubusercontent.com/RxAI-dev/RxNN/refs/heads/main/assets/research/sqa.png">

-It looks like the key factor is the number of query heads, because the first matrix multiplication results in the same number of attention weight matrices.
-With dimensionality diagram it's clear, why it's a lot faster than GQA/MQA approach.

-The difference in computational efficiency between SQA and GQA/MQA is also larger than the difference between GQA/MQA and classical MHA
+In the example from diagram - both GQA and MQA require 8 matrix multiplications (4 for both operations), while SQA variants require only 4.
+Moreover, classic MHA will also require 8 multiplications in this case, so GQA/MQA optimizes matrix multiplications, while SQA optimizes the number of matrix multiplications.
+Then, it has 2x smaller computational complexity in this case.

 #### Computational complexity comparison
-- MHA: `O(N*d * N*d)`
+- MHA: `O(N² × d)`
-- GQA `O(N*d * N*(d/heads*groups))`
+- GQA `O(N² × d)`
-- MQA `O(N*d * N*(d/heads))`
+- MQA `O(N² × d)`
-- SQA `O(N*(d/heads*query_groups) * N*(d/heads*groups))`
+- SQA `O(N² × d × q/h)`, where `q < h`

+GQA and MQA maintain the same theoretical O(N² × d) complexity as MHA, but improve practical runtime performance through better memory access patterns

 ### Difference from GQA
 **Sparse Query Attention** layer is almost the same as **Grouped Query Attention** with some noticeable differences: